Summer Movies: 6 breakout performances to watch

 He's the little Bishop brother who's mad that Suzy stole his record player in "Moonrise Kingdom."
 He's Llewyn Davis's skeptical nephew.
 He's the pre-teen who had an array of chicken nuggets and dips ready for Kayla in "Eighth Grade."
 And this summer, Jake Ryan is front and center of Wes Anderson's latest, "Asteroid City" (June 16).

-Though he’s worked with Anderson many times — on commercials, shorts, “Fantastic Mr. Fox,” and even “Isle of Dogs,” which he recorded a voice part for on a lark some four years before the movie came out — he still had to audition for “Asteroid City.”
+Though he’s worked with Anderson many times — on commercials, shorts and even “Isle of Dogs,” which he recorded a voice part for on a lark some four years before the movie came out — he still had to audition for “Asteroid City.”
 It was not a short process either.

 “It wasn’t hard but it wasn’t easy,” Ryan said.
 “At the end it was very rewarding.”

-Note: This story was updated on Monday, May 8, 2023, to to correct the first name of Xolo Maridueña in “Blue Beetle” and change references to “Please Don’t Destroy,” which has shifted its release date to the fall.